 Make the most of your interview.

 Don't rely on your application or CV to do the selling for you--we want you to be convincing.
 Come prepared to ask us questions.
-This is your opportunity to find out more about UnitedHealth Group, our lines of business, our mission and the health services industry.
+This is your opportunity to find out more about Optum, part of the UnitedHealth Group family of businesses, our lines of business, our mission and the health services industry.

 Smile and shake hands firmly, and project your energy and enthusiasm throughout the interview.
 Listen carefully, keep your responses succinct and look the hiring manager in the eye while speaking.
 Early in the meeting, ask the interviewer to describe the job and duties, so you can focus your responses on your background, skills and accomplishments that relate to the position.